The Ultimate Guide to

 The mechanism behind kratom’s stimulant effects is unclear.
 Since both compounds interact mainly with the opioid receptors, there’s likely to be some other alkaloid involved.

-Mitragynine shows negligible toxicity, even at high doses.
-For example, no fatalities were recorded in rats given 1000 mg/kg oral doses of kratom leaf extract or 806 mg/kg isolated mitragynine.
-Rhesus monkeys injected with 9.2 mg/kg mitragynine (IV) also presented no fatalities.
+Kratom is generally considered safe, but as with many psychoactive substances, more research is needed to know for sure.
+What we do know is that mitragynine—one of the active compounds in kratom—shows very little toxicity, even at high doses.
+No fatalities were recorded in rats given 1000 mg/kg oral doses of kratom leaf extract or 806 mg/kg of isolated mitragynine.
+There were also no fatalities in rhesus monkeys injected with 9.2 mg/kg of mitragynine.

 But this doesn’t mean kratom is totally safe.
 For one thing, different preparations may contain different amounts of phytochemicals and adulterants.
-There’s also been relatively little research into the long-term health risks of regular kratom use.
+There’s also been relatively little research into the long term effects of kratom taken regularly.

-Liver problems may also occur after two to eight weeks of regular kratom use.
-Symptoms include nausea, itching, dark urine, abdominal pain, and jaundice.
-Heavy users might notice a hyperpigmentation or darkening of the cheeks due to over-stimulation of melanocytes.
-Kratom might also be cardiotoxic; further research is called for.
+Longer-term use of kratom also appears to affect the liver.
+After two to eight weeks of regular use, some people have reported experiencing nausea, itching, dark urine, abdominal pain, and jaundice.
+Heavy kratom users might notice a hyperpigmentation or darkening of the cheeks due to the over-stimulation of melanocytes.
+Kidney damage could also result from chronic use, and the substance might also be cardiotoxic.

-Evidence suggests psychosis, including paranoid delusions, hallucinations, and confusion, may be caused by regular use spanning a decade or more.
-Animal studies have also highlighted a link between chronic use and memory/learning problems.
+Some evidence also suggests psychosis—including paranoid delusions, hallucinations, and confusion—may be caused by regular kratom use spanning a decade or more.
+Animal studies have also found a link between chronic use and memory/learning problems.